lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program2.md

    exhibit from the
    heap.
 You may assume that the exhibit and animal exist.

+You may want to include other functions as well, but you are not required to.
+For example, in my implementation, I had a function to check whether a given exhibit has enough capacity, and a function to count the number of animals in an exhibit.

 ### Menu details

 You should offer the user the following choices:
 1. Create a brand new zoo.
-Ask for the number of exhibits, and then prompt the user for the name of each exhibit.
+Ask for the number of exhibits, and then prompt the user for the name and capacity of each exhibit.
 Put all of the exhibits in a linked list.
 2. Add an exhibit to the zoo.
-Ask the user for the name of the exhibit, and then add the exhibit at the end of the linked list.
+Ask the user for the name of the exhibit, and then add the exhibit at the front of the linked list.
 3. Add an animal to an exhibit.
 Ask the user for the name of the exhibit, check that the exhibit has capacity, and if it does, and then prompt the user for the information about